waaeh/FakeOpenSmtpRelay/Scripts/README.md

 # Scripts

-Script FakeOpenSmtpRelay.py is the central component, as it tries to differenciate in the received emails between email probes sent by spammers and spam messages.
+[Script FakeOpenSmtpRelay.py](FakeOpenSmtpRelay.py) is the central component, as it tries to differenciate in the received emails between email probes sent by spammers and spam messages.

 ## FakeOpenSmtpRelay.py

+### Installation
+[FakeOpenSmtpRelay.py](FakeOpenSmtpRelay.py) was written for Python3 and requires module dns.resolver (previously known as dnspython - ```sudo apt-get install python3-pip && sudo pip3 install dnspython3``` to install the module).

-Before running this script, review the settings in class GlobalConfig and adapt them to your needs.
+Download the [script](FakeOpenSmtpRelay.py) and assign it execution permissions (```chmod +x FakeOpenSmtpRelay.py```).
+Review the settings in class GlobalConfig and adapt them to your needs before executing the script for the first time.

 ### Usage
 ```